Alyeska/surveyProject/README.md

 #surveyProject in R

-## script for this class project came from a long term rodent study collected from 1977 to 2002.
+## The custom-made script for this class project was created to analyze data from a long term rodent study collected from 1977 to 2002.
 Citation for the paper and data collected from this resource is below:

 S. K. Morgan Ernest, Thomas J. Valone, and James H. Brown.
 2009.
 Long-term monitoring and experimental manipulation of a Chihuahuan Desert ecosystem near Portal, Arizona, USA.
 Ecology 90:1708.